-What happens on the Nationwide Alert Day?
+What will happen on the Nationwide Alert Day?

-At 11.00 am, a test alert will be sent to all warning disseminators (e.g. radio stations, app providers) that are connected to the modular warning system (MoWaS).
-The warning disseminators send the test alert to their warning devices such as radios and warning apps (e.g. the warning app NINA (Federal Emergency Information and News App)) on which you can read and/or hear the warning messages.
+On the Nationwide Alert Day, at 11.00 a.m., a test alert in the form of a warning text will be sent to all warning disseminators (e.g. radio stations, app providers) that are connected to the modular warning system (Modulares Warnsystem – MoWaS).
+The warning disseminators will send the test alert to warning devices such as television sets, radios and smartphones on which you can read and/or hear the warning messages.

-Who runs the Nationwide Alert Day?
+What are the aims of the Nationwide Alert Day?

 Making people familiar with the issue of warning